TREESTREES, SHRUBS, BUSHES

 Or… the seeds of fruittrees can also be spread by humans, who instead of throwing the apple-cores in the dustbin, plant them in the soil on their homesteads!
 And this particular fruit is probably the most mentioned and depicted fruit in sagas and legends.

 Adam and Eve by a high-stem apple tree.
 Original painting Titian c.
 1550, here re-painted by Rubens 1628-1629.
 (Source Wikipedia).

-Another idea might be to place fruit trees that are cultivated by seed on the hectare-units for wildlife.
+Another idea might be to plant fruit tree saplings that are grown from seed on the hectare-units for wildlife.

-After all, to bring back cultivated trees in their natural state can be a process of centuries, because how to bring back seeds to their natural potency?
+Howwever, to bring back cultivated trees in their natural state might become a process of centuries or even hundreds of years.
+Because: How to bring back the trees and their seeds to their natural potency?
 That might be the next question.

-For instance, can this be achieved by crossing apple varieties that are genetically compatible?
-Could a simple method be to plant the trees near each other in the same orchard?
-Thus the right cross-pollination by the bees is ensured.
+Probably a bit of organized selection might be needed.
+Such as letting nature cross fruit varieties of the same kind, that are genetically compatible?
+Could a simple method be to plant those trees near each other in the same orchard?
+Thus cross-pollination is ensured by the bees.

-And could this then enhance the trees’ natural genetic selection and reproduction?
-It is known bees fly long distances, but if their beehyves are close to the orchard’s vincinity, high chances are all the trees will be visited.
+Could the bees and the wind improve again the seed quality by their natural selection?
+It is known bees fly long distances, but if beehyves are close to the orchard’s vincinity, high chances are all the trees will be visited.

 But we do not know in advance which tree variety combinations will provide the desired results.
+Thus seeds from trees which will produce a good quality fruits and nuts without them being grafted or genetically modified.
 So this might take some time!